StevenBontius/Cyclistic/prepare.md

 | end_lat              | number       |latitude position of where the bike ride ended                      |
 | end_long             | number       |longitude positon of where the bike ride ended                      |

+## Missing values

+The data summary shows that the 4771 observations with missing data.

+## Data cleaning remarks

+* Combined seperate data files into one file using rbind()